Xylo4388/LimeStudios/README.md

 # LimeStudios
-Lime Studios is a Company made by Xylo and Driftwar.
+Lime Studios is a Game Company made by Xylo and Driftwar.

+Here we will post our games and updates to our Discord Bot